 Goecha La trek is one not to be missed if you are visiting Sikkim.
 At the end of the 10-day trek, and after covering 90km, you will find yourself at the foot of the Kanchenjunga, and the magnificent Rathung Cha River.
 Goecha La is situated at a height of 16000 ft, and the journey starts from Yuksom.

 The scenic beauty here is unmatched, which makes this perfect for photoshoots.
-Located in Yumthang, Shingba Rhododendron Sanctuary has come to be known as the valley of flowers for having over 24 different types of rhododendron.
-The land carpeted in colorful flowers with the mountainous backdrop and the clear blue skies, the place is the ultimate heaven for nature lovers.
+Located in Yumthang, Shingba Rhododendron Sanctuary has come to be known as the Valley of Flowers for having over 24 different types of rhododendron.
+The land is carpeted in colorful flowers with a mountainous backdrop and clear blue skies, the place is the ultimate heaven for nature lovers.

-9. Take a dip and relax at the Yumthang hot spring
+Take a dip and relax at the Yumthang Hot spring

 Sikkim has a lot to offer when it comes to food as well.
 Do not forget to try the ‘Gundruk ko Jhol‘, delicious pork curry, soybean chutney in Sikkim style, and, of course, ‘Sisnoo‘!

 Buy souvenirs at the MG road in Gangtok to take home